V-Ray lights are designed specifically to work with V-Ray and optimize its features.

 The V-Ray Light Lister is a window that gives users an easy access to all the V-Ray lights in a scene.
 Using this interface allows users to adjust many commonly used parameters for lights such as a light's intensity and color, as well as quick access to renaming, selecting, and enabling/disabling lights.
 For more information, see the V-Ray Light Lister page.

 Using Textures with Lights

 V-Ray Lights have several parameters that make use of textures.
-The example below illustrates how a texture is specified for the Dome Tex parameter of a V-Ray Dome Light.
-To do this, first create a V-Ray Material node inside a shop network.
-Inside the V-Ray Material context, create a V-Ray Image File texture node to specify the texture.
-Then in the V-Ray Light, specify the Image Texture node in the desired texture parameter (e.g. Dome Tex).
+The example below illustrates how a texture is specified for the Texture parameter of a V-Ray Dome Light.
+To do this, first create a V-Ray Material node inside a mat network.
+Create a V-Ray Image File texture node to specify the texture again inside the mat network.
+Then in the V-Ray Dome Light, specify the Image Texture node in the desired texture parameter (e.g. Texture).